 Address: Srinakarin Soi 51, Bangkok.

-Directions: Take the train to On Nut BTS station and take the taxi to the street market.
-This one is located behind Seacon Square Shopping Mall.
+Directions: Take the train to On Nut BTS station and take a metred taxi to the street market (around THB80-120).
+The market is located behind Seacon Square.

 9. Talad Rot Fai 2 Market Ratchada